EventStore/samples/QuickStart/README.md

 }
 ```

-#### All Stream Listener ####
+#### Listening to the $all Stream ####

-In our all stream listener program, we are going to listen for any new information that is appended into the database without regard for what it is in reference to.
+Listening to the `$all` stream can be very powerful in certain use-cases.
+The discussion and full use-case is quite in-depth and better covered on its own.
+This is a quick demonstration to show that it is possible to listen for all events within EventStore DB.

+Open `Program.cs` within your `AllStreamListener` project and replace the contents with the following code snippet:

 ```CSharp
 // basic connection to EventStore DB